VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ### Prometheus querying API enhancements

+VictoriaMetrics accepts optional `extra_label=<label_name>=<label_value>` query arg, which can be used for enforcing additional label filters for queries.
+For example, `/api/v1/query_range?extra_label=user_id=123&query=<query>` would automatically add `{user_id="123"}` label filter to the given `<query>`.
+This functionality can be used for limiting the scope of time series visible to the given tenant.
+It is expected that the `extra_label` query arg is automatically set by auth proxy sitting in front of VictoriaMetrics.
+[Contact us](mailto:sales@victoriametrics.com) if you need assistance with such a proxy.

-Additionally to unix timestamps and [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) VictoriaMetrics accepts relative times in `time`, `start` and `end` query args.
+VictoriaMetrics accepts relative times in `time`, `start` and `end` query args additionally to unix timestamps and [RFC3339](https://www.ietf.org/rfc/rfc3339.txt).
 For example, the following query would return data for the last 30 minutes: `/api/v1/query_range?start=-30m&query=...`.

-By default, VictoriaMetrics returns time series for the last 5 minutes from /api/v1/series, while the Prometheus API defaults to all time.
+By default, VictoriaMetrics returns time series for the last 5 minutes from `/api/v1/series`, while the Prometheus API defaults to all time.
 Use `start` and `end` to select a different time range.

 VictoriaMetrics accepts additional args for `/api/v1/labels` and `/api/v1/label/.../values` handlers.
 See [this feature request](https://github.com/prometheus/prometheus/issues/6178) for details: